theobald-software/kb.theobald-software.github.io/content/_yunio/running-a-yunio-service-in-postman.md

 ### Loading a yunIO Service in Postman

-1. Open Postman in your brwoser or on your desktop.
+1. Open Postman in your browser or on your desktop.
 2. To load a service definition in Postman, navigate to your workspace and click **[Import]**.<br>
 ![Postman-Workspace](/img/contents/yunio/postman-workspace.png){:class="img-responsive"}
 3. There are 2 ways to import a yunIO service definition:<br>